 Solution: Evaluate why she is not a keeper.

-Reasons to Break Up: The difference between where she is and what you want to great.
+Reasons to Break Up: The difference between where she is and what you want is too great.

 In the latter case referenced above, there’s nothing really to do about it.
-You can hang around until it runs its course, but that’s also preventing you from getting something more meaningful and permanent.
+You can hang around until it runs its course, but that’s also preventing you from finding a more meaningful and permanent relationship.

 Solution: Begin building trust in small ways.